julianchurchill/text-adventure/README.md

   * Implement ActionHistory
   * On pause the ActionHistorySerialiser is used to serialise the ActionHistory and the result is written to a file
   * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory.
 An ActionReplayer is used to re-run the ActionHistory on the Model.
+    * How to handle replay of Item.use()/examine() which enact all the registered ItemActions? (therefore causing name, description changes etc... which the ActionReplayed will already be doing itself...)
   * For backwards compatibility with JSON save file from version 1.0 a ModelMerger is needed - load the JSON model, load the base model and merge the JSON one into the base model.
     * Implement as n hard coded rules to translate from 1.0 to 2.0 models:
       * If the bagsofjunk have been examined run Examine on them